fjolnir/Tranquil/Docs/Tranquil Spec.md

 	a += b \ Shorthand for a = a+b
 	a *= b \ Shorthand for a = a*b
 	\ etc..

+## Weak references

+Usually when assigning to a variable, or using one in a block, you want the value in question to be kept around for as long as the variable/block does.
+But there are cases where this can cause an issue called a "reference cycle":

+	c.ref = a
+	a.ref = b
+	b.ref = a

+	c.ref = nil

+in the example above, `a` & `b` both hold references to the other, and `c` holds one to `a`.
+Then at the end, `c`'s reference is removed.
+One would assume that since `a` & `b` are now unreachable, that they would be deallocated.
+However this is not the case.
+Because they still hold a reference to each other, the runtime can't know that they are in fact unreachable.
+We can fix this by instead writing the previous example as follows:

+	c.ref = a
+	a.ref = b
+	b.ref = ~a

+	c.ref = nil

+Now `b` holds a "weak" reference to `a`.
+That means that it does not hold on to `a`, so when `a` has no other remaining references, it is deallocated and `b`'s reference is set to `nil`, breaking the cycle.

+A good way of knowing when to use weak references is to think about object references as ownership.
+If `a` "owns" `b` then `a` should hold a strong reference to `b`, but because `b` is the owned object, if it for some reason must have a reference to `a`, it should hold a weak one:

+	#Klass {
+		- new {
+			super new
+			self#someBlock = {
+				~self someMethod
+			}
+			^self
+		}
+		- startUpdating {
+			PeriodicUpdater callBlockPeriodically: self#someBlock
+		}
+	}

+In this example we had a block that is a property of `Klass`.
+This block was being used to periodically call a method on `self` but because this block is owned by the `Klass` object, we use a weak reference to `self` in order to not cause the block to complete a cyclical strong reference between it and `self`.

 ## Examples